-This build-up leads to coronary artery disease (CAD), which is a serious heart disease that affects millions of Americans.
+This build-up leads to coronary artery disease (CAD), which is serious heart disease that affects millions of Americans.
 CAD occurs when excess cholesterol leaves waxy deposits in the arteries leading to and from our hearts.
 These deposits – plaque – can lead to heart disease.
 The good news is that it can often be prevented.
 Learn more about CAD and how you can take charge for better heart health.

 How Plaque Forms

 Plaque can begin to build in our arteries as early as childhood.
 When we eat foods high in saturated and trans fat, our bodies cannot effectively break down the proteins and cholesterol in food.
 Instead of leaving the body through waste, it gets deposited in our arteries.
 Slowly, those deposits can become larger and begin to impact blood flow.
 When plaque ruptures, a blood clot from the rupture can stop blood flow and cause a serious heart attack.

 Researchers have identified several factors to help individuals better manage their risk of developing CAD, including:

 - Diet high in saturated fat, trans fat, salt, and sugar

 As coronary arteries narrow, your body will begin to experience several notable and concerning symptoms, including: